-If they’re not, ahem, getting down to business, they’re firmly planted on fruit trees, sucking the juice of not only their namesake figs, but other soft-skinned, rotting fruits like peaches, plums, apricots, and berries.
+If they’re not, ahem, getting down to business, they’re firmly planted on fruit trees, sucking the juice of not only their namesake figs, but other soft-skinned, rotting fruits on your trees, vines, and shrubs.

-Fig beetles aren’t harmful to the garden the way other pests are; they won’t spread diseases, kill your trees, or attract more pests.
-But, they can be a nuisance if they’re feeding on your crop before you get around to harvesting it.
-Learn how to get rid of fig beetles organically and control their populations in the garden.
+Fig beetles aren’t destructive to the garden the way other pests are; they won’t spread diseases, kill your trees, or attract more pests.

 Fig beetles (Cotinis mutabilis, also known as figeater beetles or green fruit beetles) are members of the scarab beetle family.

 They’re easily recognizable by their beautifully distinctive coloration.
 Fig beetles are metallic dark green on top with a tan-colored band edging their forewings (known as elytra), and have iridescent green legs and undersides.

 Adult fig beetles are relatively large as far as insects go, and vary from 3/4 inch to 1 1/2 inches long.

 Fig beetles have one generation per year, though they can remain in the soil for up to two years.
 The larvae emerge from the eggs in fall and overwinter in mulch, compost, manure, or any decaying pile of organic materials.

 The larvae, or “crawly backs,” look like curled up, creamy white grubs and don’t do any damage to lawns or gardens, as they solely feed on organic matter in the soil.

 They are excellent decomposers that help your compost break down more quickly, and are right up there with soil fungi and bacteria as essential “recyclers” in the ecosystem.